serdarch/SERNet-Former/README.md

 - `16 May 2024`   [CVPR 2024 Workshops] The article "SERNet-Former: Semantic Segmentation by Efficient Residual Network with Attention-Boosting Gates and Attention-Fusion Networks" is now accepted to CVPR 2024 Workshops.
 Equivariant Vision: From Theory to Practice
 - `January 2024`   SERNet-Former set state-of-the-art result on Cityscapes validation dataset: 87.35 % mIoU
 - `January 2024`   SERNet-Former set state-of-the-art result on CamVid dataset: 84.62 % mIoU
+- `January 2024`   SERNet-Former ranked as the seventh on Cityscapes test dataset for pixel-level segmentation according to PapersWithCode.com: 84.83 % mIoU

 ## Hall of Fame